nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 ### Plants nursery

-We are in the process of closing down our plants nursery/shop.
+Our plants nursery/shop Lapinou is now closed.
+Intense moving for the last two weeks.
-It was fun.
+The whole thing was fun.
 I've come to appreciate our friends, the trees (木) more.
-We've had some plans to move to a place near a lake and a small forest (林), but they fell through.
-So now, we're staying in the same city for at least 6 more months.
-We are moving our remaining plants to our new small flat.
+We have moved our remaining plants to our new small flat.
 It's a noisy area, but it has a West-directed view, which is perfect for watching sunset every day.
 Our cat will still be able to use his indoor litter box and his two cardboard properties and our [dog](/files/painting_dog.jpg) will still have to bear the hostility of city dwellers.

 ### Making music